awsdocs/amazon-ec2-user-guide/doc_source/ebs-modifying-snapshot-permissions.md

 + `kms:ReEncrypt`
 + `kms:Decrypt`

+**Tip**
+To follow the principle of least privilege, do not allow full access to `kms:CreateGrant`\.
+Instead, use the `kms:GrantIsForAWSResource` condition key to allow the user to create grants on the KMS key only when the grant is created on the user's behalf by an AWS service\.

 For more information about controlling access to a customer managed key, see [ Using key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.

 **To share customer managed key using the AWS KMS console**